Herro Mustafa

-Herro Kader Mustafa Garg (Hêro Mistefa; born 1973) is a Kurdish-American diplomat who has served as the United States ambassador to Egypt since November 2023.
+Herro Kader Mustafa Garg (Hêro Mistefa; born 1973) is a Kurdish-American diplomat who had served as the United States ambassador to Egypt.
 She served as the United States ambassador to Bulgaria from October 2019 to March 2023.

 Early life and education

 Mustafa was born in Erbil, in Kurdistan Region, Iraq, to a Kurdish family and spent two years of her childhood in a refugee camp.
 Mustafa's family story was the subject of the documentary film American Herro.
 She is multilingual and speaks English, Kurdish, Arabic, Turkish, Spanish and Greek.

 Mustafa's family sought asylum in the United States in 1976.
 Her father was a Kurdish political activist and an opponent of the regime of Saddam Hussein.
 The family was taken in by Zion Lutheran Church at Minot, North Dakota, in 1976.

 Mustafa graduated from Minot High School in 1991 and earned her undergraduate degree from the Edmund A. Walsh School of Foreign Service at Georgetown University in 1995 where she studied national security and the Middle East.
 She also received a master's degree in international relations from the Woodrow Wilson School of Public and International Affairs at Princeton University in 1997.